errbit/errbit/CONTRIBUTING.md

 1. Fork errbit/errbit on GitHub
 2. Create a branch with a descriptive name
 3. Make your changes
-4. If your change is non-trivial, add it to the CHANGELOG.md file
-5. Submit a pull request with a clear explanation of what you have changed and why
+4. Submit a pull request with a clear explanation of what you have changed and why

 For code changes: